sujal2048/SDE-Question_series/README.md

 # SDE-Preparation

 This repository includes all the solved interview preparation questions for  SDE role.
-I'll be solving 2-3 problems daily.
-So stay 👀
+I'll be solving 2-3 problems daily,which will be updated in time 👀

-SDE Test Series__ consists of practice questions for the following topics:
+SDE Test Series__ consists of practice questions almost for all for the  topics covering the field for competitve programming and DSA.